 Laurie Biddulph = L B = El Bee = ELBY

 The logo is a representation of an oscilloscope showing a square-wave modulated high-frequency carrier.
-This image evolves from my earlier involvement with mains-borne remote control systems, or Ripple Control Systems, as we called them.
+This image evolved from my earlier involvement with mains-borne remote control systems, or Ripple Control Systems, as we called them.

 This involved modulating a carrier of around 110 kHz - 140 kHz with either an on-off signal (AM) or hi-lo signal (FSK) generating a stream of data and imposing it on the the mains power wiring and was used to control mainly lighting, but also air-conditioning and security systems.